masalinas/poc-training-k8s-samples/sample_04/README.md

 # Description

-Service Types (ClusterIP → NodePort).
 Expose an NGINX Deployment using:

 - ClusterIP
 - Change it to NodePort